Ankith-m1006/Tennis-Analysis/README.md

 ├── main.py
 ├── requirements.txt
 └── README.md
-Skills Utilized
+#SkillsUtilized
-Computer Vision: OpenCV for image and video processing.
+#ComputerVision: Using OpenCV for video and image processing.
-Object Detection: YOLO for detecting and identifying objects in the video.
+#ObjectDetection: YOLO for real-time object detection.
-Python Programming: Integration of multiple libraries and frameworks for a seamless experience.
+#MachineLearning: Custom algorithms for player tracking and analysis.
-Machine Learning: Custom models and tracking algorithms for detailed analysis.
+#PythonProgramming: Developing a cohesive project with various libraries and frameworks.
-License
+#License
 This project is licensed under the MIT License - see the LICENSE file for details.